 Tiers 1, 2, and 3: Deferred, vested general members can apply for retirement benefits upon reaching age 50 with 10 years of ACERA membership, or upon attaining age 70 without regard to years of service.
 Deferred, vested safety members may apply retirement benefits after 20 years in ACERA membership or at age 50 with 10 years in membership.

 Tier 4: Deferred, vested general members can apply for retirement benefits upon reaching age 52 with 5 years of service credit.
 Deferred, vested safety members can apply for retirement benefits upon reaching age 50 and 5 years of service credit.

-For both general and safety members, your benefit is effective on the day or after you apply to retire.
+For both general and safety members, your benefit is effective on your retirement date.
 Your service credit will be calculated as of your deferred membership date and you will not earn service credit during deferred membership; however, your age/service percentage factor will increase up to a certain age determined by your tier and membership status.
-Once you establish this age factor cap you will not benefit by remaining a deferred member unless you continue to work for a reciprocal agency and are receiving salary increases.
+Once you reach the maximum age factor percentage for your tier, you will not benefit by remaining a deferred member unless you continue to work for a reciprocal agency and are receiving salary increases.

 Non-vested members who elect to defer membership are usually only eligible to receive a lump sum payment of employee contributions and interest on deposit with ACERA.
 However, there are certain circumstances that could allow you to become eligible for a retirement benefit allowance, as follows:

 Attaining age 70.
 Non-vested, deferred general and safety members age 70 or over are eligible for a retirement benefit.